mit-ll-ai-technology/maite/docs/source/how_to/named_evaluation.rst

 .. meta::
-   :description: How-To use registred models, datasets, and metrics.
+   :description: How-To use registered models, datasets, and metrics.

 ===================================================